cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

 - But if run it in detach mode we do not get into the terminal of the container:

         docker run -it -d 027f9d7572af
-- But we could attach whenever we want to use Python inside the container again:
+- But we could attach whenever we want to use Python inside the container again (and exit the container terminal using `exit()`, which works because it is Python, or maybe the already used `CTRL+P, CTRL+Q`):

         docker attach wonderful_wilbur
 ---
 ## 4. Create a  jupyter notebook

+*Use image: jupyter/base-notebook:2022-08-01 and create a running container binded to a local host folder.*
+- We create a folder in `\C:` which is called **ParaLaLibreta**
+- We pull the image:

-Use image: jupyter/base-notebook:2022-08-01
+        docker pull jupyter/base-notebook:2022-08-01
+- We run it with the options we learned before: first, to be a notebook (`-p 8888:8888`) then to be binded to a volume (`-v <some absolute path>:/gate`):

+        docker run -p 8888:8888 -v C:\PARALALIBRETA:/home/jovyan --name LibretaDelEj4 jupyter/base-notebook:2022-08-01
+- We open the url in the web browser and we can start using the JupyterLab. **We can enter a terminal in the JupyterLab, use `pwd` and guess that the path this time is `/home/jovyan` and not `/gate` as before.** Also we can do this with the `bash` command.
+---
 ## Some extra tips (some of them are repeated).
 - With `CTRL+C` we can stop a process in the terminal.
 - With `CTRL+P, CTRL+Q` we can exit the inside terminal of the container and come back to the host terminal.

-Create a running container binded to a local host folder